 Words: Tucker Braund Photos: Anders Samnoy, Ollie Jones, Thomas Nowaczynski

-Nelson and Kaslo BC have a historic flare both for their riding and brewing of beer.
-Over the last 20 years it would be hard to say that you haven’t seen the high-flying stunts and wild riding Nelson has to offer in a few movies or magazine photos.
-Today most of the ceiling high skinnies and ladder bridges are all but history hanging in the upper branches of the trees to remind us of those that forged Nelsons’ bike scene onto the world radar.
+Nelson and Kaslo BC have a historic flair both for their riding and brewing of beer.
+Over the last 20 years, it would be hard to say that you haven’t seen the high-flying stunts and wild riding Nelson has to offer in a few movies or magazine photos.
+Today most of the ceiling-high skinnies and ladder bridges are all but history hanging in the upper branches of the trees to remind us of those that forged Nelsons’ bike scene onto the world radar.

 Nelson Brewing Company & Mountain Station Trails

 Easily accessed from downtown Baker Street by a short drive or pedal, Mountain Station is the local’s paradise for riding because of the plethora of trails ranging from Green circle to Double Black Diamond, right out the door.
 From the parking area, you can start with a single track climb up Raccoon and Badger or you can grunt it up the forest road to your desired vertical but either way, you are there for the awesome descents to come.
 Most people start with Eli Sim a blue square trail that incorporates almost everything that Nelson trails are, roots, rocks, techy bits, smooth corners, and of course a few built stunts to keep you honest.
 After that, you can make a choice whether you are headed back to descend the other blue trails, or going to the top of the Station to tame the more aggressive beasts that are The Vein, or Space Junk.
 Either way from the parking area at Mountain Station it’s an all downhill ride to the Nelson Brewing Company’s brand new tasting room where you can do a flight, or fill your growler for later, or take a brewery tour on Friday evenings and Saturday mornings to see what the certified organic brewing process is all about.